Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 Our Experts

-Dr. Thorsten Schulz is deputy chairman, science manager and lecturer at the Chair for Preventive Pediatrics (TUM).
-The main topics of his research are strategies for and outcome of preventive actions (especially in children and youth).
-As a lecturer, he teaches ‘anatomy and physiology’, as well as the fields of ‘prevention and health promotion’, especially through physical exercise.
-Through his efforts for a systematic students’ health management system, TUM4Health has been developed and established under his leadership in 2017.
+Dr. Thorsten Schulz is deputy chairman, science manager, and lecturer at the Chair for Preventive Pediatrics (TUM).
+The main topics of his research are strategies for and outcomes of preventive actions (especially in children and youth).
+As a lecturer, he teaches ‘anatomy and physiology’, as well as the fields of ‘prevention and health promotion’, primarily through physical exercise.
+Through his efforts to develop a systematic students’ health management system, TUM4Health was established under his leadership in 2017.

-Barbara Reiner is a sport and health scientist.
-She is working as Scientific Research Assistant at the Institute of Preventive Pediatrics.
-She did her doctorate in the field of preventive screenings of children and young adults with congenital heart disease specialized in cardiovascular health, sport motor skills and health-related quality of life.
-Since 2017 she has been involved in the development and implementation of TUM’s students health management and is part of TUM4Health.
+Barbara Reiner is a sports and health scientist.
+She works as a scientific research assistant at the Institute of Preventive Pediatrics.
+She earned her doctorate in the field of preventive screenings for children and young adults with congenital heart disease, specializing in cardiovascular health, motor skills, and health-related quality of life.
+Since 2017, she has been involved in the development and implementation of TUM’s students' health management and is part of TUM4Health.

-Nils Olsonis a sport scientist, a former trainer and sport therapist.
-At TUM he is working as a Scientific Research Assistant at the Institute of Preventive Pediatrics in the field of physical and mental health among students.
-He is awarding a doctorate at TUM, analyzing the health related impacts of studying/universities.
-Since 2019 he is working for TUM4Health.
+Nils Olson is a sports scientist, a former trainer, and a sports therapist.
+At TUM, he serves as a scientific research assistant at the Institute of Preventive Pediatrics, focusing on the physical and mental health of students.
+He was awarded a doctorate at TUM, where he analyzes the health-related impacts of studying at universities.
+Since 2019, he has been working for TUM4Health.

 Talk and discussion